 Three milkweeds that are prevalent throughout North America are Butterfly weed (Asclepias tuberosa), common milkweed (Asclepias syriaca), and swamp milkweed (Asclepias incarnata).

 Common milkweed is probably the easiest to find.
+Just look for a dry area, like a ditch.
 Where I live, I see it along my local rail trail, and at the sunny edges of forests where I mountain bike.
-The pods are pretty easy to spot, especially towards the fall as other plants die back.
+The pods are pretty easy to spot in a landscape, especially towards the fall as other plants die back.
 It’s hard to describe the shape of the pods, but they’re basically conical or horn-shaped (but the cone part is at both ends).
 The pods are usually pointing upwards.

 If you’re going to forage, it’s important that you don’t take milkweed pods from someone’s property without asking first.
 (Trust me, I’ve been tempted!)
 They may be saving those pods for their own garden.
 And as is common practice with any foraging, don’t take all the pods from one area.
 Leave some pods to naturally open and reseed themselves.